 The real key to fantastic Nem though is the dipping sauce, Nguyen elaborated, something I was inclined to agree with once I’d tasted one of the small rolls dipped in the sauce.

-“In the north, we like to keep our dipping sauce quite plain, whereas the further south you go, the spicier the dipping sauce tends to be,” Nguyen continued.
-As we learnt the art of creating dishes such as banana flower salad, I began to understand that North Vietnamese cuisine relied on the careful balance of delicate flavours.
+“In northern Vietnamese food it’s traditional to keep our dipping sauce quite plain, whereas the further south you go, the spicier the dipping sauce tends to be,” Nguyen continued.

 350g pork shoulder (roughly minced)

 200g sweet turnip (can be replaced by water chestnut)